Advertising Specialist

 What are the chances of getting a job?

+You can approach agencies directly to enquire about available work.
 If you are a graduate, you can increase your chances of securing advertising specialist work by doing internships or relevant voluntary work.
-Most employers expect graduates to have some advertising experience.

 Sources

-- Smith, M, industry development manager, Commercial Communications Council, careers.govt.nz interview, November 2018.
+• Smith, M, industry development director, Commercial Communications Council, careers.govt.nz interview, February 2021.

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)